matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </br>

 > **If you refreshed the page or recently connected your wallet to zkSync, you will be asked to "Authorize to Send to Ethereum."**
-> - Signing the message will generate your zkSync Layer 2 private key (it is good practice to read the messages you sign).
+> - Signing the message will generate your zkSync Layer 2 (L2) private key (it is good practice to read the messages you sign).
 </br>

 4. Select the token to send to Ethereum and enter the amount.
-- *If this is your first transaction on zkSync, you will need to sign to authorize account activation, and you will see the Account Activation Fee below the fee for the transaction.*
+- *If this is your first transaction on zkSync, you will need to sign to authorize account activation, and you will see the account activation fee below the transaction fee.*
-  - **The Account Activation is a one-time fee to register your account with zkSync.
+  - **The account activation fee is a one-time fee to register your account with zkSync.
 You will only need to pay this on your first transaction with zkSync.**
 - *Before transacting, you can change the fee token.*
-Users can pay transaction fees in all popular tokens since zkSync supports “gasless meta-transactions.”
+Users can pay transaction fees in all popular tokens since zkSync supports "gasless meta-transactions."
 </br>
 <p align="center">
 <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/se4.png">